RuxinZhangMSU/2019_SummeResearch/README.md

 This repository contains all source code in 2019 summer research project.
-Most of them are based on the contents of An Advanced Course in Computational Nuclear Physics.
+Most of them are based on the contents of An Advanced Course in Computational Nuclear Physics, which is denoted as "textbook" further (e.g. in annotations).